cheery/lever/README.md

 `prelude/intro.lc` has the steps the runtime takes to prepare for compiling and running proper programs.

+ TODO: Generators are rising in priority.

  TODO: Object system needs to be populated.

  TODO: Strings need the remaining methods (attributes)

- TODO: Iterators/For loops are rising in priority.

- TODO: Type inference/interpretation rising up in sync.
+ TODO: Type inference/interpretation required.

  TODO: we can make the compiler still cleaner by obtaining the 'attr', 'item' behaviors from slots instead of